 - Certain magic items, such as wands, only wizards can use.

 - Clerics are drained of vitality (HP) the same as wizards when casting - including healing!

 - A 1st level clerical spell can heal 1d6 HP; however, this "divine energy" can instead be used to harm demons, undead, and Lovecraftian abominations [clerical healing/harming goes up to 1d8 at 3rd level and 2d6 at 7th level].

 - Thieves can do all the usual thief abilities.
 If it's simple like listening or checking for traps, it can be done easily without rolling, as long as, it's described.
 Harder thief tasks should be rolled (see Skill Checks below), after the player describes what his PC is doing.

-- Thieves can gain advantage on their attack once per combat if the player tells the GM how his PC is sneaking, hiding, surprising, backstabbing, or looking for weak points.
+- Thieves gain advantage on their attack as many times per day as their level, as long as, the PC's sneaking, hiding, surprising, backstabbing, or looking for weak points is described.

 - At 5th and 10th level, PCs get to pick a feature, special ability, or feat (kool powerz) that relates to their class.
 Either something they pull from a book or make up on their own.

 - Armor Class starts at 10 and goes up to a maximum of 20.
 Wizards cannot wear armor.
 Thieves can add their level to AC if not wearing armor.
 Leather is +2, shield is +2, helm is +1, chainmail is +4, scalemail is +5, platemail is +6.